 \section{Converse}

 Here we state and prove the converse part of Theorem~\ref{thm:mimo_dispersion}.
 There are two challenges in proving the converse relative to other finite blocklength proofs.
-First is that the behavior of the information density~\eqref{eq:mimo_info_density} varies widely as $x^n$ varies over the power-sphere
+First, behavior of the information density~\eqref{eq:mimo_info_density} varies widely as $x^n$ varies over the power-sphere

 Indeed, when $\max_j \|x_j\|_F \ge c n^{1\over4}$ the distribution of information density ceases to be Gaussian.
-In contrast, distribution of the information density for the AWGN channel is constant over $S_n$.
+In contrast, the information density for the AWGN channel is constant over $S_n$.

-Second, assuming asymptotic normality we have for any $x^n \in S_n$:
+Second, assuming asymptotic normality, we have for any $x^n \in S_n$:

-But the problem is that $V_n(x^n)$ is also non-constant.
-And in fact there exists regions of $\mathcal{A}$ where $V_n(x^n)$ is abnormally small.
+However, the problem is that $V_n(x^n)$ is also non-constant.
+In fact there exists regions of $S_n$ where $V_n(x^n)$ is abnormally small.
 Thus we need to also show that no capacity-achieving codebook can live on those abnormal sets.